-Deploying an rSeries Tenant
+Deploying an rSeries BIG-IP Tenant

 Tenant Image Types

 rSeries allows different packaging options for tenant images.
 It will be up to administrators to choose the image that is best suited for their environment.
-The main differences between the image types will be how much space they can consume on disk, and whether they allow in-place upgrades. rSeries only supports specific TMOS releases (currently 15.1.5); they can be found on downloads.f5.com:
+The main differences between the image types will be how much space they can consume on disk, and whether they allow in-place upgrades. rSeries only supports specific TMOS releases as defined in the following solution article:

 _images/image115.png